cie/sheet/README.md

 Sheet will be a tool for mathematical calculations.
 Something like Excel, but with finitely many cells.

-It's in pre-alpha stage.
+It's in pre-alpha (exploration) stage.

-See [sheet.meteor.com](http://sheet.meteor.com/) for a demo.

-## Contribution

-Any ideas are welcome in the [Issue tracker](https://github.com/cie/sheet/issues)!
+See the [demo](http://sheet.meteor.com/) and share your thoughts in the [Issue tracker](https://github.com/cie/sheet/issues).
+Thanks!

 ## Licence